d2l-ai/d2l-en/chapter_natural-language-processing/machine-translation.md

     batch_size = X.shape[0]
     enc_state = encoder.begin_state(batch_size=batch_size)
     enc_outputs, enc_state = encoder(X, enc_state)
-    # Initialize the hidden state of the decoder.
+    # Initialize the hidden state of the decoder
     dec_state = decoder.begin_state(enc_state)
-    # The input of decoder at the initial time step is BOS.
+    # The input of decoder at the initial time step is BOS
     dec_input = nd.array([out_vocab.token_to_idx[BOS]] * batch_size)
-    # We will use the mask variable to ignore the loss when the label is PAD.
+    # We will use the mask variable to ignore the loss when the label is PAD
     mask, num_not_pad_tokens = nd.ones(shape=(batch_size,)), 0
     l = nd.array([0])
     for y in Y.T:
         dec_output, dec_state = decoder(dec_input, dec_state, enc_outputs)
         l = l + (mask * loss(dec_output, y)).sum()
-        dec_input = y  # Use teacher forcing.
+        dec_input = y  # Use teacher forcing
         num_not_pad_tokens += mask.sum().asscalar()
-        # When we encounter EOS, words after the sequence will all be PAD and the mask for the corresponding position is set to 0.
+        # When we encounter EOS, words after the sequence will all be PAD and
+        # the mask for the corresponding position is set to 0
         mask = mask * (y != out_vocab.token_to_idx[EOS])
     return l / num_not_pad_tokens
 ```